by Harold Pinter

 |(Clockwise from Upper Left): Bill McCallum, John Catron, Mark Benninghofen, Sara Marsh, Robert Dorfman.
 Photo by Heidi Bohnenkamp.
 Design by Kevin Cannon.|

-Featuring a stellar cast: Robert Dorfman*, Mark Benninghofen*, John Catron*, Sara Marsh*, Bill McCallum*, and Bruce Bohne*!
+Starring: Robert Dorfman*, Mark Benninghofen*, John Catron*, Bill McCallum*, Bruce Bohne*, and Sara Marsh*!

 The Hothouse will be presented in the atrium of the 1906 Grain Belt Bottling House.
 Dark & Stormy is thrilled to be partnering again with Artspace to bring you The Hothouse!

-The Hothouse is a brilliant dark comedy that uses lacerating wit, terrifying intensity, vaudevillian humor, and a touch of the absurd to provide an acute, searing, comic indictment of institutional bureaucracy.
-This clever and cutting Pinter piece exposes the underbelly of the hierarchical power structure at an ambiguous institution – which is at once functional and falling apart – on one fateful Christmas Day.
+The Hothouse is a brilliant dark comedy that uses lacerating wit, masterful wordplay, nimble humor, and a touch of the absurd to provide an acute, searing, comic indictment of institutional bureaucracy.
+This clever and cutting satire exposes the underbelly of the hierarchical power structure at an ambiguous institution – which is at once functional and falling apart – on one fateful Christmas Day.

-Written in 1958 with both a foresight and an insightfulness that evoke a mash-up of “Orange is the New Black” and One Flew Over the Cuckoo’s Nest, The Hothouse deals in themes such as abuse, power, sexuality, and elitism that go to the heart of political and societal issues thriving in the world today.
+Written in 1958 with a foresight and timelessness that evoke a mash-up of “Orange is the New Black,” One Flew Over the Cuckoo’s Nest, and today's headlines, The Hothouse deals in themes such as abuse, power, sexuality, and elitism that go to the heart of political and societal issues thriving in the world today.
 Dark & Stormy Productions is delighted to present the regional premiere of this rarely-produced Pinter gem this holiday season.

 "...biliously funny...politically lethal."